rheiland/OpenVT_monolayer_PhysiCell/README.md

 ## PhysiCell release

 This version came from the "mech_grid_xml" branch of PhysiCell 1.14.2, so we could easily modify and experiment with PhysiCell's mechanics voxel size.
-As it turned out, we did not end up needing this feature, so the 1.14.2 release should suffice for this project.
+As it turned out, we did not end up using this feature.
+However, we did include some other PRs for post-1.14.2.

 ## Funding

-NSF #2303695, “Pathways to Enable Open-Source Ecosystems (POSE): PHASE II: Open VT - A Standardized Ecosystem for Virtual Tissue Simulation.”
+National Science Foundation 2303695 and National Cancer Institute 1U24CA284156-01A1